As a marketer or business owner, you need to find visually appealing ways of presenting information on your website.

 6. Present better messages, environments and tell a story

-A digital flipbook gives you more opportunites than a website.
-For instance, you can use the format to your corporate storytelling, which connects to your audiences feelings.
+A digital flipbook gives you more opportunities than a website.
+For instance, you can use the format of your corporate storytelling, which connects to your audiences feelings.

 As explained by Brian Klindt, Online Coordinator at Fleggaard: